savage507051/Route30/README.md

 Boeing, G. (2017). *U.S. Street Network Shapefiles, Node/Edge Lists, and GraphML Files.* https://doi.org/10.7910/DVN/CUWWYJ, Harvard Dataverse, V2.

 Castroville Area Chamber of Commerce (CACC).
 (2017). *Wilkomme…Your guide to Castroville.* Accessed September 16, 2021, from http://www.castroville.com/visitors-guide/.

+Dere, Esat & Durdu, Akif.
+(2018).
+Usage of the A* Algorithm to Find the Shortest Path in Transportation Systems.
+Accessed September 4, 2021, from https://www.researchgate.net/publication/325415675_Usage_of_the_A_Algorithm_to_Find_the_Shortest_Path_in_Transportation_Systems.

 Jacobson, L. (2013). *Simulated annealing for beginners.* Accessed August 24, 2021, from https://www.theprojectspot.com/tutorial-post/simulated-annealing-algorithm-for-beginners/6.